BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 # be sure to copy this entire command including the * at the end
 $ chown -R 1105:1108 /mnt/usb/docker/volumes/my-dojo_data-bitcoind/_data/*
 ```

-For linux it would look something like the following.

-Go to `.bitcoin` directory on your linux machine, usually `/home/user/.bitcoin`.

-`$ cd  /home/user/.bitcoin`

-Copy the bitcoin data from this Linux machine to your ODROID.
-Here we are using `root@192.168.0.35` as and example.
-You need to put your ODROID local (internal) IP address here.

-`$ scp -r blocks/ root@192.168.0.35:~/.bitcoin/blocks`

-`$ scp -r chainstate/ root@192.168.0.35:~/.bitcoin/chainstate`
+For Linux or Mac check out @BTCxZelko's well written instructions [here](https://github.com/BTCxZelko/Ronin-Dojo/blob/master/Bitcoin-Blockchain-Transfer.md).
 ```
 Optional Reading: SCP on Linux - https://www.computerhope.com/unix/scp.htm Optional Reading: WinSCP Windows - https://winscp.net/eng/docs/start
 ```

 ## 12. [FINALIZE DOJO]

-Now that all the blockchain data has been copied over let's start dojo, check on some things, and get familiar with commands.
+Once your Dojo has done a full sync or the data has been copied over, let's check on some logs.
+Now is also a good time to get familiar with commands.

+Start up if you need to.

-`$ docker start`
+`$ sudo ./dojo.sh start`

 Check that all containers are up.
 Begin to troubleshoot now if all containers do not show as up.

-`$ docker ps`
+`$ sudo docker ps`

 You can bring up the logs for all containers at any time by using this command.
+It can take some time as it attach to all containers and give output.

-`$ ./dojo.sh logs`
+`$ sudo ./dojo.sh logs`

-Monitor the progress made for the initialization of the database with this command.
-It is scanning your external bitcoind node.
-This will take about an hour to complete.
+Check on tracker.

-`$ ./dojo.sh logs tracker`
+`$ sudo ./dojo.sh logs tracker`

 Check that bitcoind is running properly.
-Among other infos the “verificationprogress” is shown.
-Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
-Since `txindex=1` was specified in the `bitcoin.conf` file it will take an hour or more for bitcoin to build the transaction index.

-Once you are sync'd up continue to step 11.

-`$ ./dojo.sh logs bitcoind`
+`$ sudo ./dojo.sh logs bitcoind`

 Did Tor bootstrap 100%?

-` $ ./dojo.sh logs tor`
+` $ sudo ./dojo.sh logs tor`

-When the syncing of the database has completed retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo.
+If everything looks ok, go ahead and retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo.

-`$ ./dojo.sh onion`
+`$ sudo ./dojo.sh onion`

 A maintenance tool is accessible through your Tor browser at this onion address you have just obtained.
 Other than maintenance, this tool is what you will use to pair a Samourai Wallet on mobile to your Dojo on ODROID.
 The tool requires that you allow javascript for the site.

 A few lines ago you edited `docker-node.conf.tpl` entered a value for `NODE_ADMIN_KEY`.
 Go to the v3_address.onion (maintenance tool) and log in using the `NODE_ADMIN_KEY` value.
 Click the pairing tab and you will see a QR code for pairing.
 We will utilize in the next step where you will pair your Samourai Wallet with your Dojo.

-If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
-A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.
-Now is also a great time to backup your system.

-You can go ahead and close Bitcoin Core on your other machine and delete later on when you have a stable system with proper backups.

-Take some time to get familiar with Dojo commands and docs below as well.
+Take some time to get familiar with Dojo commands and docs below.

 ```
 # dojo command help